vgrigory/viaplay/README.md

 **Design**

-* using Twitter Bootstrap (only styles) for as a CSS framework for general styling and resposivness
+* using Twitter Bootstrap (only styles) as a CSS framework for general styling and resposivness
 * using https://react-bootstrap.github.io/ as Bootstrap's javascript adaptation for React (that's why bootstrap.js is not present in the project) to have basic Bootstrap js components: Carousel, Navbar, ...
 * using SASS to write styles for components